-A second phase of reliability testing on the measure also is ongoing at the same sites where feasibility testing was conducted.
-This approach utilizes parallel forms reliability where measure data elements and performance from an automated report from the EHR are compared to those data from a manual review of the EHR-that is, comparison to the gold standard.
+A second phase of reliability testing was carried out at the same sites where feasibility testing was conducted.
+This approach utilizes parallel forms reliability where measure data elements and performance from an automated report from the EHR are compared to those data from a manual review of the EHR, that is, comparison to the gold standard.
 (See Measure Testing Protocol for PCPI Performance Measures, ama-assn.org/resources/doc/cqi/pcpi-testing-protocol.pdf.)